LBoyle/reason-linux-native/README.md

 **It did cause collisions and broke the front-end setup.**

+It was reason-cli merlin vs opam merlin.
 I'm yet to try containerising or compartmentalising in some way.
+This setup still relies on refmt, which doesn't come on opam, so you still need both.

 I absolutely need to do both things on one machine, any less is unacceptable.
+Should I accept less?
+In this day and age?
+No way.

 ***